sourcebots/sbot/docs/source/kit/arduino.rst

 ----------------

-The reset button allows you to instantly reboot the Arduino in case it isn’t working.
+The reset button allows you to instantly reboot the Arduino in case it isn't working.
 This is not a guaranteed fix, but may solve some problems.

 GPIO Pins